Code-Institute-Submissions/Pokemon-Pairs/README.md

      in the future.
    + I have had to use the heroku CORS anywhere fix but I am aware that it is not a stable and secure position.
 In the future, I would like to have full access to the API which 'quick fixes'.
+   + I would like the game to remember how many api calls are called in an hour.
+It currently only measure it per session without refreshing.

 JavaScript code
    + In future I want to explore using switch cases.